 I’ve had several readers request that I publish the foods to eat/foods to avoid guidelines that I’m following on this damn diet.
 So here it is!
 The following is taken from Healing Multiple Sclerosis, by Dr. Ann Boroch, published by Quintessential Healing, Inc. Publishing, 2007.
-(Pages 189-195.)
+(Pages 189-195.) [table caption=”Foods To Eat” width=”525″ colwidth=”75|450″ colalign=”left|left|center|left|right”] Food Group, Items

-Animal Protein Beef; buffalo; lamb*
+Animal Protein, Beef; buffalo; lamb*

 Chicken